Antarctica: Empire of the Penguin: Closure

 On March 15, 2020, SeaWorld Orlando temporarily closed due to the COVID-19 pandemic affecting the state of Florida.
-When the park reopened in June of that year, the exhibit reopened, but the ride remained closed.
-Guests still watched the pre-show, but were taken into the non-rider pre-show room that gives access to the penguin exhibit instead of taking the path to the loading area.
+When the park reopened in June of that year, the adjacent penguin exhibit reopened, but the ride remained closed.
+Guests were able to watch the pre-show, but paths were diverted to lead them immediately to the post-show penguin exhibit, rather than to the ride's boarding area.

-In late 2023, SeaWorld announced Penguin Trek, a launched indoor/outdoor roller coaster that will replace the dark ride.
-The coaster named Penguin Trek opened in July 2024.
+In late 2023, SeaWorld Orlando announced Penguin Trek, a launched roller coaster, as a replacement for the dark ride.
+Construction began in 2023, and Penguin Trek opened to the public in July 2024, retaining the penguin exhibits as a post-show.

 Ride experience and exhibit

-Guests enter the queue from the Antarctica-themed area of the park.
-Large groups of riders and non-riders are admitted into a pre-show room, where projections of an Antarctic landscape are blended with 3D exhibits.
-In a narrated video, guests are introduced to a gentoo penguin colony in Antarctica featuring a newborn penguin named Puck.
-After the pre-show guests follow a path to a junction.
-Non-riders watch another pre-show before entering the penguin exhibit.
-Riders choose a "mild" or "wild" ride.
-They are then divided into groups of eight to board a ride vehicle at one of four stations.
-Riders are seated in two rows of four, and restrained by seat belts.
+Guests entered the queue in the Antarctica-themed Sea of Ice section of the park.
+Large groups of riders and non-riders were admitted into a pre-show room, where projections of an Antarctic landscape were blended with physical exhibits.
+In a narrated video, guests were introduced to a gentoo penguin colony in Antarctica, featuring a newborn penguin named Puck.
+After the pre-show, guests followed a path to a junction.
+Non-riders watched another pre-show before entering the post-show penguin exhibit.
+Riders chose a "Mild" or Wild" ride experience.
+They were then divided into groups of eight to board a ride vehicle at one of four stations.
+Riders were seated in two rows of four, and restrained by seat belts.

 The vehicle traveled around an indoor Antarctic environment, spinning to view a variety of scenery and projection screens.
-The story which began in the pre-show continues, with Puck venturing out into the sea.
-When he is underwater, Puck is chased by a leopard seal before resurfacing on land.
-The ride's theme song – "Antarctica: One World, One Family" by Lauren Alaina – is then played as guests watch a live penguin habitat behind glass before the vehicle returns to a four-platform unloading station.
+The story introduced in the pre-show continues, with Puck venturing out into the sea.
+When he is underwater, Puck is chased by a leopard seal before resurfacing safely on land.
+The ride's theme song, "Antarctica: One World, One Family" by Lauren Alaina, was played as guests watched a live penguin habitat behind glass before the vehicle arrived at the unloading station.

-Guests disembark in an open-air penguin habitat with an air temperature of approximately 32 F. This exhibit has minimal barriers between guests and inhabitants, and is designed so guests can hear sounds made by the penguins.
+Guests disembarked in an open-air penguin habitat with an air temperature of approximately 32 F. This exhibit had minimal barriers between guests and inhabitants, and was designed to allow guests to hear sounds made by the penguins.